stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-__[excited]__ And we were gonna have a big hammer come out of the ceiling and literally bust us back down to somewhere. __[laughs]__
+_(excited)_ And we were gonna have a big hammer come out of the ceiling and literally bust us back down to somewhere. __[laughs]__

 #### BEN

 Yeah.
 Yeah.
-We were gonna-- Yeah, we were gonna busted, busted so fast back to down to, like-- yeah.
+We were gonna-- Yeah, we were gonna busted, busted so fast back to down to, like-- Yeah.

 #### TIM